 Keep in mind that the item must be sold and shipped directly by Amazon and not a 3rd party.

-If you tend to return the majority of the stuff you buy, Amazon will take notice and could flag your account and not let you make any more returns.
+If you tend to return a lot of the stuff you buy, Amazon will take notice and could flag your account and not let you make any more returns for a certain amount of time.

-Also, if you ask for a return, but never actually return the item, Amazon will take action against you.
+Also, if you ask for a return, but never actually return the item, Amazon reserves the right to take action against you although I think you’d have to do this a lot for them to notice.

 The action they’ll take is to check the “concessions limit” of the seller.